When I heard the shocking news, I thought back to my interview with Anthony Bourdain about writing and eating.

 The path to Bourdain was surprisingly easy.
 I got his email from the editor of a food magazine.
 I went through an assistant whose email was “grillbitch,” who set up a phone interview.
 Bourdain and I talked about food writing, memoir, eating, cooking, and travel.

 I was a nobody, but he gave me his time.
 He took my questions graciously and seriously, even talking about his drug use.
-I couldn’t use all of our long interview in my book.

 So here’s my posthumous interview with Anthony Bourdain, about how to write and eat fearlessly: